 Air conditioning – an essential in Cartagena’s blazing heat – is typically included in more expensive hotels but not guaranteed in budget options, so be sure to read the room description carefully.

-Here are our top picks for the best Cartagena neighborhoods, as well as the best luxury, boutique, and budget hotels, guesthouses, and hostels for travelers.
+Here are my top picks for the best Cartagena neighborhoods, as well as the best luxury, boutique, and budget hotels, guesthouses, and hostels for travelers.

 Best areas to stay in Cartagena

 Cartagena is a sprawling city, with the tourist area right within the historic center, an area in the northwest, and right on the Caribbean Sea.
 Staying in neighborhoods within the walls is the most popular choice among travelers.

 Not only does it provide the easiest access to Cartagena’s best restaurants, bars, and main attractions – nothing’s ever more than a short walk away – but it’s also where you’ll find most of the best things to do in Cartagena.

 Many hotels are also within converted historic buildings making your experience of staying in this beautiful city even more magical.

 On the other hand, areas outside the walls are cheaper and offer an experience more closely aligned with that of Cartagena’s residents; after all, the glitzy hotels and expensive restaurants of the Old Town don’t really reflect the reality of life in Cartagena.

 If you’re traveling alone – or if you’re a first-time visitor – we’d still recommend staying in the walled town.
 Being in a popular tourist area has its perks: a police presence.
 Other areas outside the walls that receive heavy tourist traffic also share this perk.

 With that said, Cartagena in general is relatively safe as long as you follow common protocols such as taking taxis rather than walking around the streets at night, not wearing flashy accessories, and keeping an eye on your belongings.